IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 Contains prerequisites for the whole platform.

 - PostgreSQL - Database storage for the majority of capabilities.
+  - Installed if CP4BA or IPM is enabled.
 - OpenLDAP - Directory solution for users and groups definition.
+  - Always installed.
 - MSSQL server - Database storage for RPA server.
+  - nstalled if RPA is enbled.
 - MongoDB - Database storage for ADS.
+  - Installed if ADS is enabled.

 ## Environments used for installation 💻